 Having rheumatoid arthritis also changed his perspective, making him realise that some illnesses – like arthritis – are invisible.

 “Just because you can’t see it doesn’t mean it’s not there.
 So remember to be kind to people, and believe people when they say something.
-Then, educate yourself on how to help people and ask them how they want help,” Ryan explains.
+Then, educate yourself on how to help people and ask them how they want help,” James explains.

 He also began to see his circumstances as an opportunity to receive love and support from the people around him.
 As with many Asian households, his family had difficulty expressing their love in a tangible way that could be seen or recognised.

 However, his illness has allowed him to appreciate and understand the depth of his family’s affection.